FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 </overlay-configs>
 ```

-## Overriding Overlay Config Files
+## Overriding Overlay Config Files when AEVT is Installed

+This section only applies to installs that include AEVT (most do not).
 This section will explain how to override the overlay configuration files within our AEVT application (formerly OAT).

 The way AEVT will get these overlay config override files will be to utilize the GET rest endpoint called `/configs/assetFile` within the `RESTConfigService`.
 This will return the `.zip` file that holds all the overlay config override files.
 These files will be placed within the temporary directory of whatever tomcat is running AEVT.
 They the will be pointed to so that OpenOverlay knows to use these files instead of the `oc-overlay-config.xml` file within the tomcat classpath (ex: `tomcatHome/shared/classes`), if there is one.

 The two ways that the overlay config override files can be gotten and used within AEVT:

 1. On startup of AEVT, there is a scheduled job to only run on startup.
+See [Override Overlay Config Files for The First Time](#override-overlay-config-files-for-the-first-time)
-2. Calling an AEVT rest endpoint called `optimus/refreshOverlayConfigOverrides` [Make Updates or Version Existing Overlay Config Overrides](#make-updates-or-version-existing-overlay-config-overrides)
+2. Calling an AEVT rest endpoint called `optimus/refreshOverlayConfigOverrides`.
+See [Make Updates or Version Existing Overlay Config Overrides](#make-updates-or-version-existing-overlay-config-overrides)

-## Override Overlay Config Files for The First Time
+### Override Overlay Config Files for The First Time

-### Turn on Override
+#### Turn on Override

 In order to let AEVT know that you want to override the overlay configuration files, simply switch the property `optimus.enableOverlayConfigOverride` to `true`, within the `application.properties`.
 To override the `application.properties`, place a file called `application.properties` (that will contain all the properties you want to override) on the tomcat classpath (for example, in the `tomcatHome/shared/classes` directory).